Yaniv-Shasha/SecurityCopilot/Playbooks/Copilot-Sentinel_investigation-DynamicSev/readme.md

 ### Deployment

 To deploy the above logic app, you need to<br>
-•	Press on the Deplot opetion, select your subscription and the respource group (this need to be resource under the same tenant that Security Copilot is enabled<br>
+•   Press on the Deploy option, select your subscription and the resource group (select the same tenant that Security Copilot is enabled)<br>

-•	select .<br>
-•	Workbook – act as the presentation layer.<br>
+### Post Deployment

+•   Authenticate with the users mention above (you can use different user for the Copilot actions and to the sentinel actions)<br>
+•   To run the logic app in a manual way, open Microsoft Sentinel incident page, right click on specific incident and press run playbook, select logic app you just deploy and press run.<br>
+•   To run the logic in automatic way, create an automation rule in sentinel and connect this playbook as the action for this rule.<br>